wilsonify/wilsonify.github.io/content/recipes/PANROASTED PEPPERS128.md

 2 When all the peppers are done, squeeze in a little lemon juice, mix, sprinkle in the salt, and toss again.
 Serve right away with some drinks handy.

 Want to mix up the flavors?
-Replace the salt with a splash of soy sauce or tamari and .25 tsp toasted sesame oil and you’ve got a whole new fucking dish.
+Replace the salt with a splash of soy sauce or tamari and .25 tsp toasted sesame oil and you’ve got a whole new  dish.
 ACHIEVEMENT UNLOCKED: SUPER SIMPLE BONUS RECIPE